 Thus, when misunderstandings or disputes arise or someone feels treated unfairly, we encourage students and faculty first to talk as constructively as possible with each other.
 Students and faculty may also seek the counsel of other professors and students.
-Should the situation remain unresolved, we encourage students to talk with the Department Chair and/or the Director of the Graduate Program to seek advice on how to proceed or to lodge a formal complaint.
-While we recognize the rights of students to bring concerns to the Dean of the Graduate
+Should the situation remain unresolved, students should consult with the

+Department Chair and/or the Director of the Graduate Program to seek advice on how to proceed or to lodge a formal complaint.
+GSAS policy is that students first seek resolution and, when possible, rapprochement, within the Department.
+If a student does not find the proposed resolution acceptable, the student may submit a written appeal to the Dean of the Graduate School.